abdllhcay/pizza-sales-prediction/README.md

 # Pizza Sales Prediction
-Project purpose is prediction of future values in a time series which are sales of a pizza company.
+Project's purpose is prediction of future values in a time series which are sales of a pizza company.
 To implement forecasts SARIMA model fitting is used.

 ## Project setup
 Python Flask web framework was used to implement API functionalities.
 You need to use following packages to run API module: